vsavalei/twostage/README.md

     C9 :  Y25 Y26 Y27
     If this is not correct, start over!

-Once this matrix is created with the help of the `stage0` function or manually, the composite-level model can be fit using the methods included in the package.
+Once the $C$ matrix is created with the help of the `stage0` function (or manually), the composite-level model can be fit using the methods included in the package.

-To fit it using it TSML:
+To fit the composite-level model using TSML:

 ``` r
 out_ts <- twostage(data = misdata_mcar20, model = mod, C = C)